NayanaAg/soup-night/README.md

 * connecting this site to my portfolio (under progress!) so people have a natural journey flow towards my professional content

-You can find my work process and more information on the design on this secondary page: nayanaag.github.io/soup-night/pages/process.html
+You can [see my work process page](https://nayanaag.github.io/soup-night/pages/process.html) for my mini sitemap, some wireframes, and color palette information.

 Thank you for visting, and I hope you liked the site! :)